carch-org/docs/docs/project/inspiration.md

 # Carch – A Bash-powered script hub with a Rusty face

 Carch is my personal little toolbox project.
-It started off super simple (and kinda ugly 😅) using just Bash and `whiptail`, but over time it's grown into something way cooler.
+It started off super simple (and kinda ugly) using just Bash and `whiptail`, but over time it's grown into something way cooler.
 Now it’s a full terminal UI powered by Rust and `ratatui`, but still running all my original Bash scripts underneath.

 It’s not perfect, but it works great—and it’s fun to hack on!

 ---

-# 🔥 Inspiration
+# Inspiration

 - **[ChrisTitusTech `linutil`](https://github.com/ChrisTitusTech/linutil/)**